bjoernbuth/QuickRun/README.md

 Then running "Quick Run Command" opens a text box.
-Entering the shortname "br" will directly execute the given command (in this case editor.action.jumpToBracket) without having to press inter.
+Entering the shortname "br" will directly execute the given command (in this case editor.action.jumpToBracket) without having to press enter.

 ## Shortnames
 For obvious reasons no shortname should be a